 The Illusion of a "Plane of Reward"

-With the term "false paradise" is meant a place of otherworldly bliss and fulfilment longed for.
+What is meant with the term "false paradise" is a place of otherworldly bliss and fulfilment longed for.
 Those are enjoyable and beautiful environments.
 The belief to be already in paradise holds the danger of stagnation – because of the illusion of already having achieved everything.
 Very often, this illusion is based on the promises of superficially interpreted religious texts, or on a deep wish to find an "island of peace".

 "The Paradise of an Orthodox"